 Orchid Care: Phalaenopsis

-Phalaenopsis, or moth orchids, may soon be America’s favorite houseplant.
 Lavish sprays of pink, white, yellow, red, spotted or striped flowers, which remain fresh for many weeks, brighten the winter and spring scene.
-Although phalaenopsis flowers appear to be quite fragile, they are not at all hard to care for, and are considered to be ideal indoor orchids.
+Although Phalaenopsis flowers appear to be quite fragile, they are not at all hard to care for, and are considered to be ideal indoor orchids.

-LIGHT Provide an east (ideal), north, or shaded south facing window.
+LIGHT Ideally, provide an east-facing window.
+A north, or shaded south facing window will also work.
 Phalaenopsis need mostly shady light conditions during the summer and filtered bright (never sunny) conditions in the winter.

 POTTING Phalaenopsis requires plenty of air around their roots.
-This means that you must definitely avoid waterlogging around the pots.
-For an adult plant, choose a coarse, air- and water-permeable medium such as medium-grade (1/2 to 3/8 inch) fir bark with a very small amount of peat, charcoal, and perlite or sponge rock.
+Plant in a coarse, air and water permeable medium such as medium-grade (1/2 to 3/8 inch) fir bark with a very small amount of peat, charcoal, and perlite or sponge rock.
 Repot every 14 to 18 months.
 High quality fir bark (without wood chunks) can last 2 years.
 Commercial orchid potting mixes are also available.
 Soak any potting medium overnight before planting.
 When repotting, choose a new pot only slightly larger than the old one.